rubyforgood/rubybythebay.org/sponsors.md

 - Name and URL included in email blasts to attendees
 - Recognition in the welcome announcements
-- Can suggest 1 topic to be worked on at the event.
+- Can suggest one topic to be worked on at the event.
 - Hugs on demand for life from the conference organizers
 - Two tickets to attend the conference